 You want to reinvent the world, but you do not know where to start?
 No worries, leading consulting companies spend big bucks to find out the silver bullets for you.
-Here is the 11 innovation management best practice list which is based on the latest research from Boston Consulting Group, strategy& and PwC.
+Here is the 11 innovation best practice list which is based on the latest research from Boston Consulting Group, strategy& and PwC.

 1. Capture Customer Insights Directly from the Customers

 According to strategy& strong focus on capturing customer insights directly from customers had strong impact on financial results.
 Companies which capture insights directly from customers had three times the growth in operating income and twice the return on assets of industry peers that captured customer insights indirectly, as well as 65 percent higher total shareholder returns (strategy&, 2014).

 Building strong links between business and innovation strategy has significant correlation with financial results: companies with more tightly aligned strategies had 40 percent higher operating income growth over a three-year period, and 100 percent higher total shareholder returns, than industry peers with lower strategy alignment (strategy&, 2014).

 3. Work on Supporting Culture